 - ability to express logic behind choices

-Additionally, don't confuse decision-making ability with so-called “rational” decisions.
+Additionally, decision-making ability should not be confused with so-called “rational” decisions.
 Decisions are often based on cultural, ethnic, or religious values and beliefs that vary from person to person.
 What is rational to one person might not seem rational to another.
-Requiring rationality would disqualify people who make highly personal or unconventional decisions.
-Beliefs that seem "unwise, foolish, or ridiculous" to others do not make a person incompetent.
+Therefore, an individual may have the capacity to make their own medical decisions even if the beliefs appear "unwise, foolish, or ridiculous" to the healthcare team or caregivers.